varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-	Varnish has, as mentioned, a key/value store in it's core.
+	Varnish has, as mentioned, a key/value store in its core.
 Objects are stored in memory and a reference to this object is kept in a hash tree.